Skip to contents

 │ └── My App Setup.exe

-└─��� linux-x64/
+└── linux-x64/

 └── My App.AppImage

-Build for multiple platforms
+Build for several platforms in one call

 export(